ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 <pre><code>polly files sync -s "path/to/polly/folder" -d "path/on/elmaven/instance" -y</code></pre>

-If the folder called “Data” is to be accessed from Project in the folder called “Input”, execute the following command.
+If the folder called “Data” is to be accessed from Workspace in the folder called “Input”, execute the following command.

 <pre><code>polly files sync -s "polly://Data" -d "Input" -y</code></pre>

-To save directories back to Project, keep the source as it is and destination as Polly Project in the same command as mentioned above.
+To save directories back to the Workspace, keep the source as it is and destination as Polly Workspace in the same command as mentioned above.

 <pre><code>polly files sync -s "path/on/elmaven/instance" -d "path/to/polly/folder" -y</code></pre>

-To save the folder called “Output” back to Polly Project, use the following command.
+To save the folder called “Output” back to Polly Workspace, use the following command.

 <pre><code>polly files sync -s "Output" -d "polly://" -y</code></pre>